Bobby Duncum Jr.

 Bobby Edward Duncum Jr. (August 26, 1965 – January 24, 2000) was an American professional wrestler.
-He was best known for his stint in World Championship Wrestling as a member of the short-lived men's country music band, West Texas Rednecks.
+He was best known for his stint in World Championship Wrestling (WCW) as a member of the short-lived men's country music band, West Texas Rednecks.
+Prior to joining WCW, he wrestled for the Global Wrestling Federation (GWF), where he won the GWF Tag Team Championship with John Hawk as the Texas Mustangs, All Japan Pro Wrestling (AJPW) and Extreme Championship Wrestling (ECW).
+He died of an accidental drug overdose in January 2000.